Galileo-Galilei/kedro-mlflow/docs/source/07_python_objects/01_DataSets.md

 ### ``MlflowModelLocalFileSystemDataset``

-The ``MlflowModelTrackingDataset`` accepts the following arguments:
+The ``MlflowModelLocalFileSystemDataset`` accepts the following arguments:

 - flavor (str): Built-in or custom MLflow model flavor module.
 Must be Python-importable.
 - filepath (str): Path to store the dataset locally.